Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 At Igloo Hotel Kakslauttanen in Finland, you can watch the Northern Lights right from your bed!

-Kakslauttanen is one of Finland's most famous destinations and offers everything from horseback riding to reindeer safaris - that is, sleigh rides with reindeer.
-You will not find more winter idyll anywhere else.
+Kakslauttanen is one of Finland's most famous destinations.
+It offers everything from horseback riding to reindeer safaris—that is, sleigh rides with reindeer and Santa hats!

-With all the stunning flowers and trees around, Eve’s Garden lives up to its name.
+With all the stunning flowers and trees, Eve’s Garden lives up to its name.
+You’ll find sustainable design, organic cooking, and mindful living here.

-The Organic Bed & Breakfast and Ecology Resource Center is situated in the pretty high mountain desert of West Texas and has seven hand-built and custom-designed guest rooms.
+The Organic Bed & Breakfast and Ecology Resource Center is situated in West Texas's pretty high mountain desert and has seven hand-built and custom-designed guest rooms.

-The 26 V8 rooms were individually designed and reflect a piece of automotive history on their walls and even on the furniture.
+The 26 V8 rooms were individually designed, reflecting a piece of automotive history on their walls and furniture.

 What happens when you put an ultra-modern design in a beautifully preserved gothic interior?
 Judging by Kruisherenhotel, a pure aesthetic feast happens.